Are you hoping to establish a more reliable routine with your new baby? Let’s talk about a 2-month-old sleep schedule for your growing newborn!

 mom holding 2 month old baby in arms

-While the 2-month-old sleep schedule can still be unpredictable, the growth and development of your baby allows for a little more rest for everyone.
-Let’s talk about how you can establish a baby sleep schedule for your 2-month old!
+While the 2-month-old sleep schedule can still be unpredictable, the growth and development of your baby allows for a little more predictability around this age.

 Want a realistic newborn sleep schedule?
 Download my free newborn sleep schedule to see what a day with your newborn might look like.
 Click here to grab it, it’ll be super helpful.